acquia/docker-sumologic-example/README.md

 # acquia/sumologic-example

-Example Sumo Logic integration on Docker/Aptible
+Example Sumo Logic integration on Docker - using Ubuntu 14.04 from Aptible.

 ## Installation and Usage